lasellers/eve-materials-lookup/README.md

 * v1.1 Clean up the UI for phones & tablets.
 Works decently on my phone and tablet now.
 Could always use more tweaking of course.
 * v1.2 Found blueprints csv data:

   https://docs.google.com/spreadsheets/d/1qY5K7CfyuPZPun9hUf_RnchMNVpKPtMlN0iACmUOemA/edit#gid=0

-Added a blueprints dropdown that auto-fills the resources from this.
+Added a blueprints dropdown that auto-fills the resources using some of this data.

 ## Project setup